Your Child, Your Community, Your Country, Children Everywhere

 The National Children’s Study will periodically provide Study participants with news and updates regarding the Study, including medical discoveries that have been made and research findings from local Study teams.
 We will also give participants reports on some of the information we collect about them, like height, weight, and blood pressure.

 The National Children’s Study is a landmark study because it includes children and families from different areas of the country, diverse cultures and backgrounds, and varied family types and traditions.
 This will allow researchers to focus on issues that are important to the diverse U.S. population.
 The Study will provide researchers with a better understanding of many conditions and exposures that affect not just an individual or groups of individuals, but entire populations.
-To find out if you are eligible to participate in the Study, contact the appropriate local Study Center.
+To find out if you are eligible to participate in the Study, contact the appropriate local Study location.

 For more information, see the following resources: